Compare Razer DeathAdder V3 HyperSpeed vs Razer Viper V3 Pro

 2.0

-Handedness options are limited.
-Reviewers repeatedly describe the mouse as right-handed or unsuitable for left-handed gamers.
+Handedness options were limited because the shape favors right-handed users, making it unsuitable for left-handed gamers.

 Product 2: Razer Viper V3 Pro